How to make a claim

 • a Medicare history report.

-• To be eligible to accessing super early, your medical practitioners will need to certify that your life expectancy is less than 24 months.
-There could be significant consequences to accessing your super early, including forfeiting your external insurance cover.
-Please call us on 1800 331 685 and we can take you through your options.
+You can also access your super early, however there could be significant consequences, including forfeiting your insurance cover.
+Call us on 1800 331 685 and we can take you through your options.

 As part of your claim, we may ask for: